 - It’s often the case where with every new update, the plugins and themes are no longer compatible.

 How to Disable Auto Update in WordPress with Code?

 As always, before making any changes to the core files of WordPress, it’s best to get a backup of the entire website and database.

 To disable auto-update in WordPress with code, we need to make some changes to the core files.
 Therefore, getting a backup is necessary.
-To learn how to properly and fully backup WordPress, read our related article.
+To learn how to get backup of the WordPress website, read our related article.

 With an FTP client or hosting panel, go to File Manager and locate the wp-config.php file.
 Then, open the file in an editor and add the code below to it and save it.

 Keep in mind, this command only disables the auto-update for the WordPress core files.
 To disable auto-update for every section of WordPress uses the code below:

 We highly recommend using the comment command when adding new lines to any files.
 For example:

 /* Allow only minor WordPress updates */ define(‘WP_AUTO_UPDATE_CORE’, minor );